 Arbitration Alert | 03.20.19

 Chair, Litigation Department

-Practice Group Leader, Class Actions & Aggregate Litigation
+Deputy Leader, Class Actions and Aggregate Litigation